Windows Installer, Java Installer, Freeware Installer

 Let's say that we want to create a Windows Installer package for the included Java Service example.
-This tutorial will present in detail how to achieve this goal.
-In order to replicate it on your own machine, you need to have a (latest) Sun JDK installed.
+This tutorial will present in detail how we can create and build an MSI package for our application.
+To replicate it on your machine, you need to have a (latest) Sun JDK installed.

-Before you start the tutorial download and unzip the Java Service Example.
-It contains all the files necessary to accomplish this tutorial.
+To start the tutorial, you must first download and unzip the Java Service Example.
+It contains all the files necessary to accomplish this tutorial, including a sample Advanced Installer project.

 1. Prepare a Java application for running as a service

 You have the choice of using the supplied example application or making your own.
-In order for a Java application to work correctly as a service you must implement 2 methods in its main class:
+For a Java application to work correctly as a service you must implement two methods in its main class:

 public static void main(String argv[])